 NOTE: Papers are not graded on a blind basis.

 A take-home examination is defined as an examination that is completed outside the classroom.
 Take-home examinations are remotely administered.
 Students will retrieve and upload their exam answers via the canvas site.
 There are two kinds of take-home examinations: one-day take-home examinations and extended take-home examinations.

 One-Day Take-Home Examinations

-A one-day take-home examination is handed out and returned on the same day, usually beginning at 8:30 a.m. and ending at 4:30 p.m.
+A one-day take-home examination is available at 8:30 a.m. the first day of the exam period.
+It can be taken anytime, anywhere during the examination period.
+Take-home exams are set for 8 hours to complete.
 The Office of the Registrar monitors all take-home exams.
 One-day take-home examinations are open-book, but students may not discuss a one-day examination among themselves unless the instructor specifically grants permission to do so.

 Extended Take-Home Examinations

 An extended take-home examination is taken over a much longer period of time.
 The examination is usually available on the last regularly scheduled day of classes.
-The examination is due no later than 4:30 p.m. on the last scheduled day of examinations for courses open to second and third-year students.
+It will be available remotely on canvas site and the exam is due on the last scheduled day of the examination period.
 Extended take-home examinations are open-book and instructors must permit full discussion among students about the examination if it is an extended take-home examination.

 Reviewing Examination Answers and Model Answers